warunatrivet/uwazi_test/How-to-translate-content.md

 ## Which content can you translate?

-There are two main groups of content:
+All the content inside Uwazi can be traslated to any language you want.
+There are different ways to translate content (depend on what you want to have translated) but basically they are divided in two main groups:

 ### Uwazi Interface